 Transforming today’s linear system to a circular economy is the key challenge

-According to the Ellen McArthur Foundation currently, 80% of the worlds’ clothing eventually ends in landfills, less than 15% of clothes are collected for recycling, and less than 1% of the material used to produce clothing is repurposed into new clothing.
-For Hewitt, "There are enough garments in the system already.
-Circularity is the goal."
+For Hewitt, ‘There are enough garments in the system already.
+Circularity is the goal.’
 In a circular system, materials and garments are designed for longevity and with end-of-use in mind.
 They are repaired throughout ownership and then repurposed to prevent waste and reduce inputs.
-Hewitt explained how circularity would inform her future collections with 50% of garments manufactured from recyclable materials — 20% utilising fibres repurposed from within the system and 30% recycled consumer waste or recycled fabrics by 2020.
-Fast, disposable fashion has already produced so much waste, unhealthy fibres that are challenging to recycle.
-"With synthetic materials, you are putting something into the world that will never degrade", states Dadat.
-However, sourcing recyclable fibre requires innovative collection and recycling and re-use technologies, industry and governmental policy support if we are to create closed-loop products.
+Hewitt explained how circularity would inform her future collections, with 50 per cent of garments manufactured from recyclable materials — 20 per cent utilising fibres repurposed from within the system and 30 per cent recycled consumer waste or recycled fabrics by 2020.
+Fast, disposable fashion has already produced so much waste and unhealthy fibres that are challenging to recycle.
+‘With synthetic materials, you are putting something into the world that will never degrade’, states Dadat.
+However, sourcing recyclable fibre requires innovative collection and recycling and re-use technologies and industry and government policy support if we are to create closed-loop products.